SpiralDevelopment/Awesome-Crypto-Trading/README.md

  * [Santiment](https://app.santiment.net/) - Analytics platform for cryptocurrencies, sourcing on-chain, social and development information.
  * [Woobull Charts](http://charts.woobull.com/) - Various price models for Bitcoin.

+## Automate Your Trading

+Using the following tools, you can automate your trading.
+You can use software's dashboards to build your strategy - no programming skills required.
+However, based on the complexity of your strategy, they could be limited compared to coding your own bot from the ground.

+ * [3Commas](https://3commas.io/) - 3Commas has 3 types of ready-to-use bots.
+It also allows you to do manual trading with trailing stop-loss/take-profits and do copy trading.
+ * [Shrimpy](https://www.shrimpy.io/) - Portfolio management tool with social trading and automated portfolio rebalancing features.
+ * [Cryptohopper](https://www.cryptohopper.com/) - Cryptohopper is rich in features to make your own TA strategy.
+There’s also a marketplace where you can copy other users’ strategies.
+ * [HaasOnline](https://www.haasonline.com/) - Haasbot is more like a enterprise solution.

 ## Other Trading Tools
  * [Coinfarm Online](https://www.coinfarm.online/) - Provides information about long/short positions on derivative markets.
  * [Cryptomiso](https://www.cryptomiso.com/) - Github commit history of cryptocurrencies based on most popular repo.
  * [Datamish](https://datamish.com/) - Charts for long/short positions and liquidations on Bitinex and Bitmex.
- * [Shrimpy](https://www.shrimpy.io/) - Portfolio management tool with portfolio rebalancing feature.
  * [Trade aggregator](https://aggr.trade) - Huge trades aggregator.
  * [Whale Alert](https://twitter.com/whale_alert) - Blockchain tracker reporting large transactions.

-# Algorithmic Trading
-## Getting Started with Algo Trading
+# Coding Your Own Bots
+**All projects mentioned here are open-source.**
-## Trading Bots
+## Customizable Solutions
+ * [Gekko](https://gekko.wizb.it/) - Gekko has many of the key features needed for automated trading.
+Offers ability to import historical market data, backtest trading strategies and paper trade.
 ## Backtesters
 ## API, Libraries and Frameworks
-## Other Open-Source Projects
+## Other Projects
 ## Datasets

 # Crypto Communities